Getting Rid of Bees Near Your Home

 If you have a nest of yellow jacket wasps or hornets living in your wall, I’m afraid extermination is the only way.
 I don’t know of any beekeeper who will relocate them.
 But, it doesn’t hurt to ask around.

 Yellow Jackets are well known for living in hole in the ground.
 These nests can grow very large in late Summer.
+They can be very dangerous as their nests are hard to see.

 Cost of Bee Removal from Wall

 Cost?
-I have to pay people to take bees?
+I have to pay people to take honey bees?
 Yes, sometimes you will have to pay for bee removal.
-If you have a honeybee hive living in an easy to access location, call a local beekeeper.
+If you have a hive living in an easy to access location, call a local beekeeper.

 If they can be safely removed, the beekeeper may be glad to give them a home.
 However, do realize that anytime a beekeeper brings home a wild swarm they are taking the risk of bringing home bee pests and disease.
 Don’t expect the beekeeper to pay you for them.